 Use a nonspecific negative reagent control in place of the primary antibody with a section of each patient specimen to evaluate nonspecific staining and allow better interpretation of specific staining at the antigen site.
-Ideally, a negative reagent control contains a CK20/IgG1 mouse monoclonal antibody produced from tissue culture supernatant in the same way as the primary antibody but exhibits no specific reactivity with human tissues in the same matrix/solution as the Biocare antibody.
-Dilute a negative control antibody to the same immunoglobulin or protein concentration as the diluted primary antibody using the identical diluent.
-If fetal calf serum is retained in the neat antibody after processing, fetal calf serum at a protein concentration equivalent to the diluted primary antibody in the same diluent is also suitable for use.
-(Refer to reagent provided).
-Diluent alone may be used as a less desirable alternative to the previously described negative reagent controls.
+Ideally, a negative reagent control contains a CD31/lgG1/kappa mouse monoclonal antibody produced from tissue culture supernatant in the same way as the primary antibody but exhibits no specific reactivity with human tissues in the same matrix/solution as the Biocare antibody.
+Dilute a negative control antibody to the same immunoglobulin or protein concentration as the diluted primary antibody after processing, fetal calf serum is retained in the neat antibody after provided).
+Dilutent alone may be used as a less desirable alternative to the previously described negative reagent controls.
 The incubation period for the negative reagent control should correspond to that of the primary antibody.